To pick a replacement we first needed to understand what this part number represents, and we covered this in detail in our last article here.

 The last item to consider is the communications port.
 The 1747-L40A came equipped with an RJ-45 jack and communicated using the DH-485 protocol over RS-485.
 The MicroLogix 1200 we’ve selected comes with a mini-din (round) RS-232 port which natively communicates via DF1, but can also be set to communicate with DH-485.
 Because of this difference, at a minimum the client will need a new programming cable as the 1747-PIC used with the Fixed SLC-500 can’t directly connect to the MicroLogix 1200.
 The Allen-Bradley serial cable for the MicroLogix 1200 is the 1761-CBL-PM02.
 But if you don’t have a serial port on your PC you’ll also need an Allen-Bradley 9300-USBS.

 The cost of the PM02 ($77) and USBS ($ 144) is substantial.
 However, if you’re willing to use a third party cable you can get a “USB direct to MicroLogix Mini-Din” cable for under $50 here (pictured on the right.)

 Aside from programming cables, if the Fixed SLC-500 is connected to an HMI deivce, like a 1747-DTAM or 2711 PanelView, or if it’s connected to a DH-485 network, you’ll need to add your MicroLogix replacement to that DH-485 network as well, and we’ll cover the hardware needed to do that tomorrow.

 I hope this article about replacing a Fixed SLC-500 with a MicroLogix was helpful.
-If you have any comments or questions please don’t hesitate to use the “leave a reply” form at the bottom of the page to share your comments with me and our readers.
+If you have any comments or questions please don’t hesitate to click on the “post a comment or question” link below to share your comments with me and our readers.